-Binary Domain is an on-the-nose example of a sidelined punk: a teen hacker with multicolored hair named Yuki who lives in the slums of Tokyo and works as a courier for the resistance.
-Because it's a video game the hero of the story is a white American with a big gun instead of her.
+Binary Domain has an on-the-nose example of a sidelined punk: a teen hacker with multicolored hair named Yuki who lives in the slums of Tokyo and works as a courier for the resistance.
+Because it's a videogame the hero of the story is a white American with a big gun instead of her.

 If you don't you get to know them better and learn they're not bad guys, but then they transition to comedy sidekicks—those two wacky guys!—instead.
 They feel like a token inclusion, cast aside by the climax, when they deserve to be central.

 In the end it turns out Starfucker and Olli are guilty of the vandalism you accuse them of anyway.
 It's rough to see the characters with mohawks and shades treated so roughly in a game that's all about evoking the classic retro cyberpunk feel.
 Like so many games Read Only Memories borrows only the visuals from Akira—but in Akira the biker gang are the heroes.

 Recycling is an essential part of cyberpunk fiction, its cities full of repurposed junk given new life.
 The initial wave that followed iconic works like Neuromancer, Blade Runner, and Akira recycled too, using their conceits and visuals in new ways.
 Over time these tropes have been distilled into the core of the genre: all the imagery, with none of the messages.